 - VirusTotal: This is one of our favourite services, one that allows end users to get virus and malware intelligence about any IP address.
 By simply entering any IP within their IP search field, you'll see if that IP has been involved in any malware or virus distribution activities by their own virus search engine as well as by 3rd party scan sources.
 You'll also find full information about the scanned IP address such as network, ASN, AS label, RIR and country.

-ASR: Identified by its abbreviation for Attack Surface Reduction, it’s one of our top enterprise-grade products.
-With it, you’ll get all the IP intelligence you need in seconds.
+ASI: Identified by its abbreviation for Attack Surface Intelligence, it's one of our top enterprise-grade products.
+With it, you'll get all the IP intelligence you need in seconds.

 In the following test, we'll pick any random group of IP addresses and run tests against it, to see how much IP intel we can get.